alexbezu/vacancies/README.md

 -   Scrapes websites for URLs.
 -   Stores URLs in a Firestore database.
--   Sends notifications for new URLs via webhooks.
+-   Sends notifications for new URLs to a messenger via bot.
 -   Designed for serverless deployment on Google Cloud Run Functions.
 -   Follows clean architecture principles.
 -   Dependencies are managed through interfaces (dependency injection).